alphasoc/nfr/README.md

 ```

 ## Running NFR
-You may run `nfr start` in tmux or screen, or provide a startup script to run on boot.
+You may run `nfr start` via `tmux` or `screen` under Linux, or set up a service (detailed in the following section).
 NFR returns alert data in JSON format to `stderr`.
 Below an example in which raw the JSON is both stored on disk at `/tmp/alerts.json` and rendered via `jq` to make it human-readable in the terminal.

 ```
 # nfr start 2>&1 >/dev/null | tee /tmp/alerts.json | jq .